ahopkins/structured-scopes/README.md

 ### General

-The pattern for acceptance is that a client offers an "inbound" scope to an authorizing agent.
+The pattern for acceptance is that a client offers an "inbound" scope to an authorizing agent and requests acceptance.
 That authorizing agent has a predefined "base" scope.
 The role of the authorizing agent is to match the inbound against the base and produce a `pass`/`fail` result.

 ### Base